 CARS ARE COUNTRY

-Whether or not we admit it, all of us know that cars, while a practical necessity for most in the rural countryside, are annoying in suburbs and cities — and yet most of us feel trapped in an automotive arms race in which no one wants to be the first to.
+Whether or not we admit it, all of us know in our bones that cars, while a practical necessity for most in the rural countryside, are annoying inside suburbs and cities.
+For their first three decades, cars were widely regarded as playthings for toffs or tools for farmers.
+Iowa — the nation’s leader in corn and soybean production — was the automobile capital of the US until 1916.
+And yet most of us feel trapped in an automotive arms race in which no one wants to be the first to stand down.
 No one thinks that Disneyland‘s Main Street, U.S.A. would be more appealing if it had some diagonal on-street parking.
 No one thinks that the best way to experience Descanso Gardens would be by driving along a highway through them.
 No one is fighting to allow cars to drive onto beaches.
 No one is clamoring to make way for a parade of ostentatious SUVs on Santee Alley or through Chinatown‘s Central Plaza.

 The audience watching L.A.
 Story laughs when Steve Martin‘s character nonchalantly drives through yards, across the Los Angeles River, and down the Marathon Stairway because they understand that it’s satire — and hardly subtle at that.
 Since the 1980s, the taste for car-free indoor malls surrounded by vast seas of parking has given way to car-free kitschy outdoor shopping centers like Two Rodeo, The Grove, Atlantic Times Square, and the Westfield Topanga & The Village… more often than not located next to or above a vast, multi-story parking garage.
 In all of them, though, walking is part of the fun once you’ve freed yourself from your car.
 Sometimes, as with The Americana, visitors stand in line to ride trolleys that don’t go anywhere.
 Free public transit.
 So close.